Custom formulas: Syntax and definitions

 • Division (/)

 For example, the letter A in the formula UNIQUES(A) refers to the event View Item Details while the letter B in the formula UNIQUES(B) refers to the event Add Item to Cart.
-This setup will display the ratio of users who viewed an item's details to users who placed an item in their cart.
+This setup displays the ratio of users who viewed an item's details to users who placed an item in their cart.

 custom_formulas_1.png